 Ms. Sneed Turns Up the Heat on Classroom Management

 After three years in the classroom, our favorite fourth grade teacher felt relatively organized.
 And, to be honest, her classroom management was humming along pretty well too.
 She’d settled on a seating arrangement that worked with her teaching style.
 With the help of her mentor, she had also learned to set effective rules and develop behavior checklists.

 Unfortunately, one thing still gave her trouble: underachievers.
 You know, kids who don’t do their work.
 This year, she vowed to try student contracts.
 Hopefully, they’d do the trick.

 Marty was not turning in his assignments.
 Additionally, he didn’t study for tests.
 Consequently, his grades dropped.
 His teacher, Ms. Sneed, tried a variety of techniques.
 When the trouble began, she spoke encouraging words and sent homework notices home.
 As she became more frustrated, Ms. Sneed scolded Marty and kept him in for recess.
 But things were not improving.
 What was a teacher to do?

 Scheduling a Three-Way Conference

-One morning, Ms. Sneed thought about the problem.
-As usual, her morning reflection time helped her formulate a plan.
-She decided to call Marty’s parents.
+Ms. Sneed decided to call Marty’s parents.
+It was time to establish a student contract.
 Instead of meeting exclusively with his mom, she also invited Marty.

 Facing Problems Head-On